 In determining who is responsible in your stairway fall premises liability lawsuit, you need to establish who had (i) ownership, (ii) possession, and (iii) control of the premises.
 The person or business entity owning, possessing, or controlling the premises will be the party that is the defendant in your premises liability lawsuit.
 If you are unsure who owned the premises, this is where an attorney can be of assistance.
-I often investigate, with assistance from my staff, state business and property records to determine who the official owner of a premises is and make sure service of process for your lawsuit is carried out effectively.
-A thorough investigation and confirmation into who owned the premises is critical because you do not want to waste time taking legal action against the wrong party.
+With assistance from my staff, state business, and property records, I often investigate to determine who the official owner of premises is and make sure the process for your lawsuit is carried out effectively.
+A thorough investigation and confirmation into who owned the premises are critical because you do not want to waste time taking legal action against the wrong party.

-Generally, a property owner owes duty to others to act reasonably and maintain their premises in a safe manner in order to prevent invitees (i.e. guests) from sustaining injuries while at the premises.
-As mentioned, § 3231 expressly states that property owners have a duty to keep their stairways clean and maintained in good repair.
+Generally, a property owner owes a duty to others to act reasonably and maintain their premises safely to prevent invitees (i.e., guests) from sustaining injuries while at the premises.
+As mentioned, § 3231 expressly states that property owners must keep their stairways clean and maintained in good repair.

-If there is a latent or concealed defect on the property, including a stairway, the property owner has a duty to exercise ordinary care to make the condition reasonably safe for people coming onto the land and to give such people adequate warnings so they can avoid the danger.
-For example, if you were walking down a wooden stairway and one of the steps suddenly broke and collapsed causing you to fall, and an investigation revealed that the stairway was rotted out, that is a concealed defect the property owner should have attempted to remedy.
+If there is a latent or concealed defect on the property, including a stairway, the property owner must exercise ordinary care to make the condition reasonably safe for people coming onto the land and to give such people adequate warnings so they can avoid the danger.
+For example, if you were walking down a wooden stairway, one of the steps suddenly broke and collapsed, causing you to fall.
+An investigation revealed that the stairway was rotted out, a concealed defect the property owner should have attempted to remedy.

-In dangerous stairway cases, it is critical for the attorney to have an experienced engineer inspect the premises before the landlord or the property owner makes repairs.Damages You or a Loved One Can Pursue Through a Staircase Fall Injury Claim
+It is critical for the attorney to have an experienced engineer inspect the premises in dangerous stairway cases before the landlord or the property owner makes repairs.Damages You Can Pursue Through a Staircase Fall Injury Claim

-If you or a loved one suffered a serious injury as a result of falling from a stairway, you likely incurred a series of unexpected expenses.
-You may have required an ambulance to come to the scene of the accident and transport you to an emergency room.
-There, you likely required medical care and possibly surgery.
+If you or a loved one suffered a serious injury resulting from falling from a stairway, you likely incurred a series of unexpected expenses.
+You may have required an ambulance to come to the accident scene and transport you to an emergency room.
+There, you likely needed medical care and possibly surgery.
 Depending on the severity of the injury, you may be immobilized for days, weeks, or even months.
-The effects caused by your injury constitutes recoverable damages through a personal injury claim.
+The effects caused by your injury constitute recoverable damages through a personal injury claim.
 These expenses include:

-- Your medical expenses, including incurred medical bills (e.g., visit to the emergency room, ambulance bill, etc.) and anticipated future medical expenses (usually established by your treating doctor, or a life care planner);
+- Your medical expenses, including incurred medical bills (e.g., emergency room, ambulance bill, etc.) and anticipated future medical expenses (usually established by your treating doctor or a life care planner);

 - Physical therapy and other rehabilitative services;